amit-davidson/Chronos/README.md

 ## Features:
 Support:
 - Detects races on pointers passed around the program.
-- Analysis of conditional branches, nested functions, interfaces and defers.
+- Analysis of conditional branches, nested functions, interfaces, and defers.
-- Synchronization using mutex and goroutines start.
+- Synchronization using mutex and goroutines starts.

 Limitations:
 - Big programs.
 (Due to stack overflow)
-- Analysis of panics, for loops, goto, recursion and select.
+- Analysis of panics, for loops, goto, recursion, and select.
 - Synchronization using channels, waitgroups, once, cond and atomic.

 ## Chronos vs go race:
 When compared to go builtin dynamic race detector, Chronos managed to report 244/403 = 60.5% of go race tests.
-This can be explained by Chronos partial support with the Go's features.
+This can be explained by Chronos partial support with Go's features.
+Also, it reported false positives in cases where context/path/flow sensitivity was required.

 In contrast, go race fails to report cases where Chronos succeeds thanks to his static nature.
-Mostly because race conditions appear in unexpected production workloads which are hard to produce in dev.
+Mostly because race conditions appear in unexpected production workloads, which are hard to produce in dev.

 ## Credits: